diffyne/docs/features/file-uploads.md

 The file upload feature allows you to:
 - Upload files temporarily before form submission
 - Preview uploaded files before saving
+- Preserve original filenames (stored automatically with each upload)
-- Move files to permanent storage when ready
+- Move files to permanent storage when ready (with option to use original filename)
 - Automatically clean up old temporary files

 ## Basic File Upload